godaddy-wordpress/block-gallery/readme.txt

 == Installation ==

 1. Upload the `block-gallery` folder to your `/wp-content/plugins/` directory or alternatively upload the block-gallery.zip file via the plugin page of WordPress by clicking 'Add New' and selecting the zip from your computer.
-2. Install and activate the Gutenberg WordPress plugin.
+2. Install and activate the Gutenberg WordPress plugin (if pre WordPress 5.0).
 3. Activate the Block Gallery WordPress plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==